 This standard was first published in 1969 and subsequently revised in 1981 and 1993.
 In the first revision, the mass of coated stencil paper was reduced to 48 g/m2 keeping in view of its adequacy for the required performance.
 In the second revision, the requirement for mass of coated stencil paper was reduced from 48 g/m2 to 40 g/m2.
 Also, the requirement for backing sheet was modified.

-In this revision, reference clause and packing & marking clause have been updated.
+In this revision, reference clause and packing and marking clause have been updated.
 Also, Amendment No. 1 has been incorporated.
-Now, the standard has been updated based on the technological advancements that may have taken place since the last publication of the Standard.
+Now, the standard has been updated based on the technological advancements that may have taken place since the last publication of the standard.

-The composition of the Committee responsible for formulation of this standard is given at Annex F.
+The composition of the Committee responsible for formulation of this standard is given in Annex F.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.